 ‘Crédit’ : same as ‘réduction’ but government could pay you back if the credit amount is higher than the income tax.

-Deduction : Income – €
+Deduction : Taxable income – €

 Reduction: Income tax – €